sacids/dataManager/README.md

 4. `php-cli` is required to execute php files on command line

-Clone this project to your local machine from [SACIDS dataManager](https://github.com/sacids/dataManager)
+Clone this project to your local machine from [SACIDS Afyadata Manager](https://github.com/sacids/afyadata)

 #####Setting up your database
  - Create a MySQL database